 JL: From our perspective, it came down to a couple of things.
 One was the fact that we weren’t sure where to take Mercer after the first game.
 By the end of the game, he was an über-powerful being that had all of these powers but we had trouble figuring out what he could do next.
 Was he going to fight planets next?
 [Laughs]

 The other thing was that the most interesting part of the first game was the fact that you’re taking this guy from human to something that is crazy powerful.
 That process of transformation of the character and how he reacts to it is a much more interesting story to tell.

 However, we did not want to lose fans of the first game by ignoring Alex completely, so we knew we needed to tie him into the story.
 Bringing him back as the antagonist was designed to satisfy both camps of people, those who like Alex Mercer and those who want something new.

-So is Radical Entertainment keen to make the series a trilogy with Prototype 3?
+Will the series become a trilogy with Prototype 3?

 JL: Anytime you put out a product, you want it to be successful to the point where you can work on it again, and I think that’s ultimately our goal.
 If Prototype 2 is as successful as we think it will be, we might be back here talking about Prototype 3.

 How about a sequel to Scarface: The World Is Yours?

 JL: I had a lot of fun working on Scarface: The World Is Yours and I wish there was an opportunity to work on the sequel, but it’s kind of out of our control at this point.
 Will there ever be a sequel?
 Maybe, maybe not.
 I can’t really say.
 Though, it’s nice to know that the game still has fans!